Alcala, Cagayan: History

 The indigenous tribes of the Ibanag people were the first settlers of modern-day Alcala.
 They called the area Fulay, literally meaning red, in its reference to the distinct red color of its soil.
-After two centuries of Spanish rule, it fell under its jurisdiction on 20 July 1789 when it was proclaimed as a township.
-However, it was not until 1843 when it was renamed Alcala, in honour of the captain general Don Francisco Paulo de Alcala.
+After two centuries of Spanish rule, Fulay was formally proclaimed as a township on 20 July 1789.
+However, it was not until 1843 when it was renamed Alcala, in honor of Governor General Francisco Paula de Alcala.

 Geography

+Alcala is situated 39.01 km from the provincial capital Tuguegarao, and 524.16 km from the country's capital city of Manila.

 Barangays

 Alcala is politically subdivided into 25 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks while some have sitios.